loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 Structural unemployment does have a high cost.
 Many of the people who are unemployed for structural reasons will have difficulty finding new jobs---even if they are given the opportunity to acquire new skills.
 But as with frictional unemployment, it is part of a healthy and dynamic economy.
 Ultimately, it is best for society to have the people with the most in-demand skills working.
 Education seems to be the key in minimizing the amount of structural unemployment.
 Individuals who have more years of education are (*a*) more likely to have the skills that are needed for current jobs and (*b*) have an easier time acquiring new skills if the need arises.

 So, to answer our original question, an unemployment rate of zero would not be ideal because it would mean rushing people into jobs for which they may not be ideally suited and employing workers who lack the skills to be as productive as we would like.
-It would also mean that employers would have difficulty hiring new workers in a timely fashion.
+It would also mean that, if everyone in the labor force had already been stuck into a job, employers would have difficulty hiring new workers in a timely fashion.

 ##### Natural rate of unemployment